Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 The role of technology in full traceability

-Organisations using Manglai integrate waste management with water, emissions and ESG reporting, achieving full traceability from the waste stream to the CSRD report without relying on manual processes.
+Organisations using Manglai integrate waste management with water, emissions and ESG reporting, achieving full traceability from the waste stream to the CSRD report, without relying on manual processes.

-FAQs about waste digitalisation
+Frequently asked questions about waste digitalisation

 Is digitalising waste management only for large companies?

-Does digitalisation replace waste operators?
+Does digitalisation replace the waste operator?

-Does it support circular economy compliance?
+Does it help with circular economy compliance?

 Is it compatible with other environmental systems?